openebs-archive/openebs-docs/docs/deploycstor.md

    volumesnapshots.volumesnapshot.external-storage.k8s.io       59m
    ```

-5. In this case, it is added 2 additional disks per each node and using above command will create different storage Pool using 2 disks per each Node in a striped manner.
-Storage Pool details can be get by running following command.
+5. Here, 2 additional disks per node are added and using the above command will create different storage pools using 2 disks per node in a striped manner.
+You can get Storage Pool details by running following command.

    ```
    kubectl get sp -n openebs